Favorites

 4G phones

-Need 4G phone?
-Here you will find a handy overview of available phone with 4G, sometimes called LTE.
-You can also check here whether your phone is suitable for 4G.
-You can immediately see if it is available and you can easily compare prices, possibly with a subscription.
+Need a 4G phone?
+Here’s a handy overview of phones available with 4G, sometimes also called LTE.
+You can also check here to see if your phone is 4G-compatible.
+You’ll see right away if it’s available and can easily compare prices, including plans if you’d like.

 4g Lte Phones

-4G is a technology that allows fast mobile Internet on the go.
-It is already the fourth generation mobile telecommunications standard, succeeding 3G.
-4G is also called Long Term Evolution, or LTE for short.
+4G is a technology that lets you access high-speed mobile internet while on the go.
+It is already the fourth generation of mobile telecommunications standards and thus succeeds 3G.
+4G is also known as Long Term Evolution, or LTE for short.

-To use 4G, you not only need to have a cell phone that supports 4G, you will also need to have a corresponding subscription or prepaid connection.
-Furthermore, you must be in the 4G coverage area; in other words, there must be coverage.
-By now, almost all Dutch providers have nationwide 4G coverage although there are still areas with reduced coverage, so-called blindspots or grey spots.
-At home, you usually connect to your own WiFi network and no data will be sent via the 4G network.
+To use 4G, you not only need a 4G-compatible cell phone, but you’ll also need a corresponding subscription or prepaid plan.
+Furthermore, you must be within the 4G coverage area; in other words, there must be service.
+By now, virtually all Dutch providers offer nationwide 4G coverage, although there are still areas with reduced coverage—so-called blind spots or gray spots.
+At home, you’ll usually connect to your own Wi-Fi network, and no data will be transmitted via the 4G network.

-4G has a theoretical maximum download speed of 1000 Mbit/s and an upload of 500 Mbit/s.
-Those speeds will not be achieved in practice, the average speed is more like 50 Mbit/s.
-However, this is many times faster than 3G (aka UMTS).
-Directly testing how fast your current connection is can be done on websites such as speedtest.net.
+4G has a theoretical maximum download speed of 1000 Mbit/s and an upload speed of 500 Mbit/s.
+These speeds won’t be achieved in practice; the average speed is closer to 50 Mbit/s.
+However, that’s still many times faster than 3G (also known as UMTS).
+You can instantly test how fast your current connection is on websites such as speedtest.net.

 Bands

-4G works with so-called bands, each with its own frequency.
+4G operates on so-called bands, each with its own frequency.
 A 4G phone does not have to support every band.
-Because providers work with their own bands, it is worth paying attention to see if your future mobile can handle your provider's 4G network.
-Most 4G phones available in stores here will handle the bands applicable here effortlessly, some import models will not.
-For example, some Xiaomi phones will not work on our 4G networks.
-We try to list the supported 4G bands in the specifications of each added phone.
+Because carriers use their own bands, you’ll need to check whether your future phone is compatible with your carrier’s 4G network.
+Most 4G phones available here in the store will work seamlessly with the bands used here, but this isn’t the case for some imported models.
+For example, some Xiaomi phones don’t work on our 4G networks.
+We try to list the supported 4G bands in the specifications for every phone we add.

 4G in the Netherlands